 What is not included?

-- disbursements: these are costs related to your matter that are payable to third parties, such as photocopying or printing charges, court fees, courier fees and barristers' fees.
+- Disbursements: these are costs related to your matter that are payable to third parties, such as photocopying or printing charges, any travel expenses, courier fees and barristers' fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
-The most significant disbursement is likely to be a barrister's fee, the cost of which varies with experience of the barrister; and
+These disbursements will vary depending on the requirements of the matter so we are unable to give an example of the typical level of disbursements.
+However, we will keep you informed of any significant disbursements as the matter proceeds.
+The most significant disbursement is likely to be a barrister's fee, the cost of which varies with experience of the barrister and which we will discuss with you; and

 If any of the above becomes relevant, the cost will increase.
 We will provide you with a separate fee estimate (including estimate of the barrister's fee) at the outset of the relevant matter or stage in proceedings.

-If a simple unfair dismissal claim is listed for one day but it does not finish on that day (meaning that the claim is "part-heard"), there will be an additional charge for attending the second and subsequent days of the hearing of £500 per day (excluding VAT at 20%).
+If a simple unfair dismissal claim is listed for one day but it does not finish on that day (meaning that the claim is part-heard), there will be an additional charge for attending the second and subsequent days of the hearing of £1,250 per day (plus VAT at 20 percent).

 Timescales and key stages - how long will my matter take?

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
-If a settlement is reached during pre-claim conciliation, the claim is likely to take 2 - 4 weeks.
-If the claim proceeds to a final hearing, the claim is likely to take 3 - 6 months.
+If a settlement is reached during pre-claim conciliation, the claim is likely to take two to four weeks.
+If the claim proceeds to a final hearing, the claim is likely to take six to 12 months.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

 The key stages of defending a simple unfair dismissal claim are set out above under the heading "What services are included?"